-To determine the amount of N.C. itemized deductions, complete Lines 15 through 23.
-Important: If you choose to deduct N.C. itemized deductions, you must include Form D-400 Schedule S with Form D-400.
+N.C.
+Itemized Deductions.
+North Carolina itemized deductions are not identical to federal itemized deductions.
+To determine the amount of N.C. itemized deductions, complete Lines 16 through 24.
+Important: If you deduct N.C. itemized deductions, you must include Form D-400 Schedule S with Form D-400.

-Line 15.
+Line 16.
 Home Mortgage Interest.
-Enter the amount allowed as a deduction for interest paid or accrued during tax year 2018 under section 163(h) of the Code with respect to any qualified residence.
-(For a definition of qualified residence, see federal Publication 936, Home Mortgage Interest Deduction.)
+Enter the amount allowed as a deduction for interest paid or accrued during tax year 2019 under IRC section 163(h) with respect to any qualified residence.
+(For a definition of qualified residence, see federal publication 936, Home Mortgage Interest Deduction.)

-Line 16.
+Line 17.
 Real Estate Property Taxes.
-Enter the amount allowed as a deduction for property taxes paid or accrued on real estate under section 164 of the Code for tax year 2018.
+Enter the amount allowable as a deduction for property taxes paid or accrued on real estate under IRC section 164 for tax year 2019.
+An individual that files a joint return, single return, or as head of household may not deduct more than \$10,000 of real estate property taxes while married individuals filing separately may not deduct more than \$5,000.

-Line 17.
+Line 18.
 Home Mortgage Interest and Real Estate Property Taxes before Limitation.
-Add Lines 15 and 16 and enter the result on Line 17.
+Add Lines 16 and 17 and enter the result on Line 18.

-Line 18.
+Line 19.
 Home Mortgage Interest and Real Estate Property Taxes Limitation.
 Statutorily, the sum of qualified mortgage interest and real estate property taxes claimed may not exceed \$20,000.
 For spouses filing as married filing separately or married filing jointly, the total mortgage interest and real estate property taxes claimed by both spouses combined may not exceed \$20,000.
 For spouses filing as married filing separately with a joint obligation for home mortgage interest and real estate property taxes, the deduction for these items is allowable to the spouse who actually paid them.
 If the amount of home mortgage interest and real estate property taxes paid by both spouses exceeds twenty thousand dollars (\$20,000), the deductions must be prorated based on the percentage paid by each spouse.
 For joint obligations paid from joint accounts, the proration is based on the income reported by each spouse for that taxable year.

-Line 19.
+Line 20.
 Home Mortgage Interest and Real Estate Property Taxes after Limitation.
-Compare Line 17 with Line 18 and enter the smaller amount.
+Compare Line 18 with Line 19 and enter the smaller amount.